 By analysing repeated odour records from participants in the same project area during the time period of the episode.
 Different scenarios arise depending on the number of known activities, of wind directions and the possibility of unknown odour sources.

-Plausibility through meteorological plausibility
+Plausibility through meteorological data

 Checking meteorological data to determine the origin of the wind during the odour record or episode.